 Indian cartoonist Narayan Debnath died at a private hospital in Kolkata on Tuesday morning.
 He was 98.
 Debnath was awarded India’s fourth-highest civilian award Padma Shri in 2021.
-Earlier, he was awarded Bangabibhsuan in 2013 and the Sahitya Academy Award, reports Hindustan Times.
+A West Bengal minister last week handed over the award to him while he was undergoing treatment.
+Earlier, he was awarded Bangabibhsuan in 2013 and the Sahitya Academy Award.

 Suvendu Adhikari, the leader of the Opposition in the West Bengal assembly, said Narayan Debnath’s legacy will always be cherished.
 “Legendary cartoonist Narayan Debnath; creator of immortal fictional characters like ‘Batul the Great’, ‘Handa Bhonda’ & ‘Nante Fante’ has passed away.
 His legacy will always be cherished by children and grown ups alike.
 Condolences to family and countless admirers.
 Om Shanti,” he tweeted.